Buenos Aires es inspiradora. Nada más llegar, la energía de la gran ciudad me cautivó. Quería caminar, ver y hacer.

 It has taken me 40 years to free myself of the burdensome garbage I’ve had to participate in – just to be an American.

-But now, I consider myself like Tolstoy after the wars, or the young boys of the golden era of dutch painting, wealthy scions of colonists bringing everything from around the world back to Amsterdam.
+or the young boys of the golden era of dutch painting, wealthy scions of colonists bringing everything from around the world back to Amsterdam.
 I’m financially stable, experienced, educated and have been writing and making art for 30 years.

+I am widely disliked and in 55 years of being in the United States, I never made a friend.
 In the United States now, I am persona non grata for my beliefs first and my behavior in societal situations next.
 Most people who meet me have no interest in befriending me any more because I reject the society and maintain the uncompromised position that is a thread throughout my life and work.
 Being true to myself has “cost” me every relationship I ever made.

 In a controlled way, and very aware of the audience, I still perform somewhat loudly in public space – coffeeshops, bars, alleys – as I have done for thirty years in the United States, expressing my truths … but now they tire of the “act,” that has been my existence here.